mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 Aslan receive a +1 DM on enlistment, re-enlistment, and promotion rolls in the army and marines, but males tend to take unnecessary chances and receive a -1 DM for survival in these services.
 Skills may be acquired as in Books 1, 4, or 5.
-Brawling and blade skills automat- ically become dewclaw skill.
+Brawling and blade skills automat-ically become dewclaw skill.
 In combat, treat the dewclaw as a knife.
+Aslan receive
-Aslan receive +1 to their morale throws if using Book 1, +2 if determining morale for a unit of Aslan per Book 4.
++1 to their morale throws if using Book 1, +2 if determining morale for a unit of Aslan per Book 4.
 Aslan can be presented to the players as an alien race to interact with and to